Build Your Reputation With User Testimonials And Reviews

-Are you stuck in a cycle of doing what you’ve always done to attract new customers, and getting the exact same disappointing results?
-Most small business owners don’t need to be told that finding effective ways of generating new customers can be hard.
-Just trying to keep your business afloat requires a lot of your time, money and energy, and sometimes this can feel like it’s just not worth the effort.
+Are you stuck in a cycle of doing what you’ve always done to attract and retain customers, and getting the exact same disappointing results?
+Most small business owners don’t need to be told that trying to generate new business can be extremely difficult, time consuming and frustrating.
+Just trying to survive in business takes up a lot of your time, money and energy, and sometimes this can feel like it’s just not worth the effort.

-In today’s web-based and social media-driven economy, ignoring what your clients may be saying online about your business could be a costly mistake!
+In today’s digital, mobile and social-driven economy, ignoring what your customers may be saying online about your business could be a costly mistake!

-By the same token, you are also doing your business a disservice if you are not boosting the positive things your customers say about your products and services.
-Testimonials, user reviews, and case studies are powerful ways of marketing your products and services online and should be used in your content.
+You may also be doing your business a disservice if you are not promoting the positive things your customers are saying about your products, services, client support, training, etc. Testimonials, user reviews, and case studies are effective ways of helping you market and promote your products and services online and should be added throughout your content.

-In this article, you’ll discover how to achieve better results online with captivating client testimonials.
+In this article, you’ll learn how to improve your conversions with awesome client testimonials.

-The great American showman P.T.
-Barnum is often quoted as having stated that “Nothing draws a crowd quite like a crowd.”
+P.T.
+Barnum, legendary showman and successful promoter, is often quoted as having said that “Nothing draws a crowd quite like a crowd.”

 P.T.
-Barnum understood the power of “social proof”.
-Social proof-driven content is a powerful and effective way of getting your business promoted.
-Quoting genuine reviews and testimonials from existing customers is satisfied customers are far more persuasive when it comes to attracting new customers than anything you say about your own products or services.
+Barnum obviously understood the power of “social proof”.
+Social proof-driven content is a powerful and effective way of promoting your business.
+Reviews from existing customers are far more persuasive when it comes to drawing new clients than anything you have to say about your own products or services.

-There is clearly a source of untapped opportunities for generating new business that most small businesses just aren’t utilizing, or utilizing correctly … reviews from their existing customers!
+There is clearly an untapped source of business growth potential that most businesses simply do not utilize, or utilize correctly … testimonials and reviews from your existing clients!

 Testimonials and reviews are terrific for building credibility for your business.

-Studies conducted by many marketing research firms all seem to lead to the same conclusion: adding customer testimonials and customer reviews to your point of sale pages helps decrease doubts potential customers may have about products and services, helps users select products and helps increase sales.
+Studies conducted by marketing companies all seem to lead to the same conclusion: adding reviews and customer testimonials to your sales information pages helps decrease doubts potential customers may have about purchasing products, helps users select products and increases sales conversions.

 Here are just some of the statistics available to support this:

-- According to a study by eVoc Insights, an organization known for researching and measuring user experience, “In general, 63% of users indicate they are more likely to purchase from a web site if it has ratings and reviews.”
+- According to research by eVoc Insights, a company known for researching and measuring user experience, “In general, 63% of users indicate they are more likely to purchase from a web site if it has ratings and customer reviews.”

-- According to Reevoo.com, consumer reviews play a significant role in creating an average 18% uplift in sales and 50 or more reviews per product can translate into a 4.6% increase in conversion rates.
+- According to Reevoo.com, user reviews can produce an average 18% uplift in sales and 50 or more reviews per product can translate into a 4.6% increase in conversion rates.

-- Web site visitors who interact with both customer reviews and customer questions and answers are 105% more likely to purchase while visiting and spend 11% more than visitors who don’t interact with user-generated content (UGC).
+- Site visitors who interact with both user reviews and customer questions and answers are 105% more likely to purchase while visiting and spend 11% more than visitors who don’t interact with UGC.
 (Bazaarvoice, Conversation Index, Q2 2011).

 - Customer reviews are significantly more trusted (nearly 12 times more) than descriptions that come from manufacturers, according to a survey of US internet users by online video review site EXPO. (eMarketer, February 2010).